Stackato-Apps/sendgrid-django-demo/README.md

 # Sendgrid Django Demo

-A Python Django application that email through SendGrid.
+A Python Django application that sends email through SendGrid.
 You'll need a SendGrid account to use this, which you can get here:

  https://sendgrid.com/user/signup